amplab/spark-ec2/README.md

 ## Launching a Cluster

--   Go into the `ec2` directory in the release of Spark you downloaded.
+-   Go into the `ec2` directory in the release of Apache Spark you downloaded.
 -   Run
     `./spark-ec2 -k <keypair> -i <key-file> -s <num-slaves> launch <cluster-name>`, where `<keypair>` is the name of your EC2 key pair (that you gave it